Brandish (series)

-is a series of action role-playing video games by Nihon Falcom.
+Brandish (ブランディッシュ) is a series of action role-playing video games by Nihon Falcom.

 Brandish

 The original Brandish video game was released in 1991 for the NEC PC-9801 and FM Towns.
 It was later ported to the Super Nintendo Entertainment System (Super NES) and PC Engine CD-ROM² in 1994–1995, including an expanded re-release titled Brandish Renewal; the Super NES version was published by Koei in Japan in 1994 and in North America in 1995.
 A complete remake of the original Brandish for the PlayStation Portable (PSP), featuring 3D graphics and titled Brandish: The Dark Revenant, was published by Nihon Falcom in Japan in 2009 and Xseed Games released a localized version on the PlayStation Store in 2015.
 Brandish Renewal was later re-released on Nintendo Switch in August 2025 as part of the EGG Console line by D4 Enterprise.

 Brandish 2

 The original game proved popular enough in Japan to warrant two direct sequels exclusively in Japan that continued the adventures of Ares and Dela.
 The first one was Brandish 2: The Planet Buster, originally released for the PC-98 in 1993 and ported to the Super Famicom (SNES) in 1995 (like Falcom's later Ys V, the game was released in "normal" and "expert" difficulty versions).

-Brandish 2 received a fan translation in 2009.
+The Super Famicom and PC-98 versions received fan translations in 2009 and 2017 respectively.